samanthahuaa/apcs/90_deque/readme.md

 7. ORANGE removeFirst() - crucial
 8. ORANGE removeLast() - crucial
 9. boolean contains(ORANGE o) - nice to have but not necessary for basic operations
+10. void clear() - seems useful for resetting the deque

 NOT YET IMPLEMENTED:
-1. void clear() - seems useful for resetting the deque
-2. Object[]	toArray() - seems useful for implementation of deque in a broader context
+1. boolean addAll​(Collection c) - adds all of the items in the collection to the end of the Deque

 DESIGN CHOICES:
  - We chose to implement Deque using LinkedList because we thought it would be easiest.
 This decision was also based on time complexity.
 As noted in class, for ArrayList, for enqueue or dequeue to be constant time, a lot of memory is required.